Seventeen missionaries, including five children, kidnapped in Haiti, ministry says - 1330 & 95.5 WFIN

 The Haitian government suspects the gang known as 400 Mawozo to be responsible for the abductions, the source said.

-“We request urgent prayer for the group of Christian Aid Ministries workers who were abducted while on a trip to visit an orphanage on Saturday, October 16,” the statement read Sunday.
-“We are seeking God’s direction for a resolution, and authorities are seeking ways to help.
+“We greatly appreciate the prayers of believers around the world, including our many Amish and Mennonite supporters.
+The Bible says, ‘The effective, fervent prayer of a righteous man avails much,’ (James 5:16),” the ministry said in a statement Monday.

-Five men, seven women and five children are among the group, according to the ministry.
+Five men, seven women and five children are among those abducted, according to the ministry.

 Haitian police inspector Frantz Champagne told The Associated Press that the 400 Mawozo gang kidnapped the group while they were in Ganthier, about 17 miles east of Port Au Prince.